Automorphic functions as the trace of Frobenius: Introduction

 \sssec{}

-In \secref{s:main} we formulate and prove the main result of this paper, \thmref{t:main}, which is the assertion of \thmref{t:Sht conj intro} modulo compatibility with local terms.
+In \secref{s:main} we formulate and prove the main result of this paper, \thmref{t:main} (which is the same as \thmref{t:Sht conj intro} above).
 As particular cases, this statement contains both the (unrefined) Trace Conjecture and the Shtuka Conjecture.

 The argument is the one outlined above.

 \sssec{}